orbingol/NURBS-Python/README.rst

 Example Scripts
 ===============

-Please see `NURBS-Python Examples <https://github.com/orbingol/NURBS-Python_Examples>`_ repository for example scripts describing how to use NURBS-Python and advanced visualization examples.
+The Examples_ repository contains example scripts extensively describing how to use NURBS-Python with advanced visualization examples.
 Please check the documentation for more details.

 Implementation
 ==============